dancorl/felix-assiris/README.md

 their functioning never had the opportunity to see a Felix in real life, much less to punch their jobs on cards and actually submit them for execution.
 For some, this created a lingering frustration.

-While felixes remained in operation, or at least on inventories, until the end of the eighties, their place was overtaken in the romanian enterprises by PDP clones, mostly with RSX and RT-11, than by 8080 and Z80 clones running CP/M or ZX spectrum operating systems or the probably locally developed SFDX, which was inspired by RSX.
-Then, 8086 PC-compatible clones overtook the landscape.
+While felices remained in operation, or at least on inventories, until the end of the eighties, their place was overtaken in the romanian enterprises by PDP clones, mostly with RSX and RT-11, then by 8080 and Z80 clones running CP/M or ZX spectrum operating systems or the probably locally developed SFDX, which was inspired by RSX, but for the Z80.
+Later, 8086 PC-compatible clones overtook the landscape.
 A hobbist community also developed around home-made ZX Spectrum clones, CP/M and also CP/M-68k.
 Few unix installations were experimented here and there, until Linux appeared in 1992 (Romania joined back the free world in december 1989).

-Fabrica de Calculatoare was caught by 1989 revolution while trying to clone a VAX.
+Fabrica de Calculatoare was caught by the 1989 revolution while trying to clone a VAX.
 It survived for another couple of years, than dissapeared.
-The whole 'pipera platform' (industrial campus) were it was found, togheter with other computing machinery factories and institutes was transformed and is today a technological campus for (mostly international) software companies.
+The whole 'Pipera platform' (industrial campus) were it was found, together with other computing machinery factories and institutes was transformed and is today a technological campus for (mostly international) software companies.

-Of the Felixes, almost nothing remained--except the people who had been initiated in computing and their students and a few programming books and manual in anticariats.
+Of the Felixes, almost nothing remained--except the people who had been initiated in computing and their students and a few programming books and manuals in anticariats.

-We could not find any piece of software, in source or binary.
-There are Corals and Independents still in operation in some informal museums, but no Felix.
+We could not find any piece of software, in source or binary other than a few examples in the above mentioned books.
+There are Corals and Independents still in operation in some informal museums, but no Felices.
 Almost nothing to be found about the IRISes online either.

 One book tries to provide a comprehensive and detailed overview, although the information does not ammount to a reference manual.